bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

+# Immediate tasks needed
+* Have separate candidate environment.
+* Revert code to use webpack again.
+* Have scripts that can deploy candidate, delivery, and production.
+* Deploy gatsby to candidate, webpack to delivery for now.

 # Bugs
 * Figure out why window resizing timeout seems to have regressed.
 * Sketchbooks are blank.
 (Sketches are probably behind them.)